dupontdenis/testMyPizzasAPI/README.md

 - ✅ Pure functions (no side effects)
 - ✅ Template literals for HTML generation
 - ✅ `Array.map()` for transforming data
-- ✅ Responsive grid with Bootstrap
+- ✅ Responsive grid with CSS Grid
 - ✅ Helper functions (not exported) for internal use

 **Example:**